pierre-rouleau/pel/README.rst

       quickly access customization groups of Emacs built-in and external Emacs Lisp libraries even if they are not even loaded.

-    - The **fast startup** mode.
-It can achieve
+    - The **fast startup** mode:

+      - In fast startup mode you can achieve:

         - sub 0.1 second startups on Linux, and
         - under 0.2 seconds on macOS terminal running on a 2023 Apple Silicon Mac Studio computer, even with over 300 packages installed over 550 loaded files and over 600 feature.
 See [#quick]_.

-      In fast startup you can use all external packages you have already installed in normal startup mode but now Emacs starts much faster.
+      - In fast startup you can use all external packages you have already installed in normal startup mode but now Emacs starts **much faster**.
         You cannot use PEL customization based package installation but you can still install packages with Emacs ``package-list``.
         To restore PEL's ability to control package by customization you must return to Emacs normal mode.
 PEL provides two commands to switch modes:

         - The **pel-setup-fast** (``<f11> M-S f``) activates the fast startup mode.
 It bundles all external packages that use a single directory inside a single directory to reduce Emacs ``load-path`` and sets up your Elpa directory for a fast startup.
         - The **pel-setup-normal** (``<f11> M-S n``) restores the normal Emacs setup with package management capabilities and PEL's automatic package installation via customization.

-      Note that while PEL operating in fast startup mode installations of packages via Emacs package manager commands will be installed in the elpa-reduced directory in the standard way, not in the most efficient way.
+      - Note that while PEL operating in fast startup mode installations of packages via Emacs package manager commands will be installed in the elpa-reduced directory in the standard way, not in the most efficient way.
 That may increase Emacs' startup time a little, but it will work.

         To maintain the highest efficiency it is best to return to normal mode when installing new packages allowing PEL to create update bundles when activating fast startup mode with all packages installed by normal mode.

-      it's also best to install packages by customizing PEL user-options for the packages that PEL already supports.
+        It's also best to install packages by customizing PEL user-options for the packages that PEL already supports.
 Please do not hesitate to request for the inclusion of new packages.

     - With PEL you can see a quick report with relevant information by executing the ``pel-emacs-load-stats`` command.